ibm-cloud-docs/satellite/infrastructure-plan.md

 # Planning your environment for {{site.data.keyword.satelliteshort}} locations
 {: #infrastructure-plan}

-Learn how to plan your infrastructure environment for {{site.data.keyword.satellitelong}}, including on-premises data centers, public cloud providers, and edge devices.
+Learn how to plan your infrastructure environment for {{site.data.keyword.satellitelong}}, including on-premises data centers, public cloud providers, and.
 {: shortdesc}

 ## Planning your infrastructure